syedfa/api/README.md

 This is the REST API for Halal Data project.
 It is written by using [Koa JS framework](http://koajs.com "Koa JS framework").

+## How to contribute

+Fork this repo and pull request your changes.
+This repository is in early phase.
+The feature for the MVP is listed below.

 ## The planned API endpoints

 **Venue search API**